 Although I knew Claude Whatham well, I had no idea how prolific he was until I read his obituary.
-In 1940, he had been commissioned to paint murals by the young Princess Elizabeth and Princess Margaret in their rooms at Windsor Castle after their paintings had been removed for safe-keeping during the Blitz.
+As an art student, in 1940, he had been commissioned to paint murals by the young Princess Elizabeth and Princess Margaret in their rooms at Windsor Castle after their paintings had been removed for safe-keeping during the Blitz.
 They couldn’t bear the idea of bare walls and asked if he could paint something cheerful.

 -The pantomime pictures at Windsor Castle (The Royal Collection Trust)-